 Biodiversity Biodiversity is a term used to describe the variety and variability of life on Earth.
 Biodiversity encompasses all living species and their relationships to each other.
 This includes the differences in genes, species and ecosystems.
 Biodiversity Target The eight types of habitat elements that the Resilient Saanich Technical Categories Committee has identified which will be targeted in biodiversity planning in Saanich.
 Biogeoclimatic An ecosystem classification system developed specifically for BC's Ecosystem ecosystems.
 BEC classifies specific ecosystem types in the province based on Classification (BEC) climate, soils, and ecology.
 Early Detection A management approach used to find, identify, and systematically eradicate, Rapid Response contain, or control new invasive species before they can widely reproduce (EDRR) beyond their initial entry.
 Ecosystem Services The many and varied benefits to humans provided by the natural environment and from healthy ecosystems.
 Carbon sequestration, recreation potential, shade, water filtration, and pollination are all examples of ecosystem services associated with the urban forest.
 Environmentally An area identified as having features which are of ecological or Significant Area environmental significance and are vulnerable to disturbance or degradation by human activities or developments.
 Invasive Species A species which is not native or is outside of its natural distribution and which is negatively impacting the environment, people and/or the economy.
-LiDAR Acronym for 'light detection and ranging'.
+Lidar Acronym for 'light detection and ranging'.
 An active remote sensing technology which can measure vegetation height and elevation using laser scanning.
 Mixed forests Forests where neither coniferous trees, nor deciduous trees account for over 66% of the stand canopy.
 Native Species A species which is present without direct or indirect human intervention, and which is present within its natural range and limited by its natural dispersal.
 Natural Area Any physical area that contains sufficient native species, ecological communities, or habitat features to support native biodiversity.
-Lands which have legal protections or with limitations on use, specifically Protected Areas safeguard the natural environment, such as natural state covenants, conservation areas and parkland.
+Protected Areas Lands which have legal protections or with limitations on use, specifically safeguard the natural environment, such as natural state covenants, conservation areas and parkland.
 For this assessment, all parkland was included as a protected area, regardless of park use.
+Protected Areas Lands which have legal protections or with limitations on use, specifically safeguard the natural environment, such as natural state covenants, conservation areas and parkland.
+For this assessment, all parkland was included as a protected area, regardless of park use.

 Resilient Saanich Saanich's process to develop an environmental policy framework to current policy gaps in natural environmental objectives by developing plans, policies, bylaws, and strategies to support the vision of an environmentally conscious future.

-Resilient Saanich A volunteer committee consisting of local environmental industry the framework.

-Technical Committee professionals supporting District staff, council, and consultants in developing

-Sensitive Ecosystem A standardized mapping approach and an associated dataset specifically

-Inventory (SEI) designed for mapping sensitive ecosystems.

-Species and A specific species or group of species which have been identified as

-Ecosystems at Risk extirpated, endangered, threatened, or of special concern.

-Terrestrial A standardized mapping approach and an associated dataset providing site-

-Ecosystem Mapping specific classifications and descriptions of ecosystem units in BC.

-(TEM)
+Resilient Saanich Technical Committee A volunteer committee consisting of local environmental industry professionals supporting District staff, council, and consultants in developing the framework.
+Sensitive Ecosystem Inventory (SEI) A standardized mapping approach and an associated dataset specifically designed for mapping sensitive ecosystems.
+Species and Ecosystems at Risk A specific species or group of species which have been identified as extirpated, endangered, threatened, or of special concern.
+Terrestrial Ecosystem Mapping (TEM) A standardized mapping approach and an associated dataset providing site- specific classifications and descriptions of ecosystem units in BC.
 Threatened Likely to become endangered if limiting factors are not reversed.
+Troo For the nurnoses of this report a tree is any woody plant with a height of at